 Once the model is formulated, solving an outcome problem involves standard qualitative reasoning.
-The QM domain theory is applied to the problem to answer the question.
-Note that this critically relies on the structural abstraction information imported by analogy from the example: Without it, there would be no model fragments.

-For the comparative analysis questions, the problem now contains causal information about the quantity in question.
-We compare the situations in the problem, using SME.
-This mapping provides the correspondences between the two systems needed for DQA.
+For instance, when asked which way a gear is rotating, the QM domain theory model fragments are used to find the answer.
+For comparative analysis questions, we do model formulation for each of the systems being compared.
+(While some problems involve three systems, the principles are the same so we only discuss two-system examples.)
+Thus for the example of Figure 2, a causal model is built up for each ladder independently.
+(This may seem like extra work, but the two systems being compared might be quite different in structure.)
+Next, we compare the situations, using SME.
+This mapping provides the correspondences between the two systems needed for differential qualitative analysis (DQA).
 This is an important departure from [21]: We discovered that analogy provides a general mechanism for providing the frame of reference needed for comparative analyses.
 This allows a wider class of systems to be analyzed, since the correspondences between systems are computed dynamically.
 For example, some problems require DQA between different parts of the same system, e.g., which wheel of a railcar presses harder on the rail, when the load is nearer to the back wheel?
 This does not fit the standard "perturbed system" format of DQA.
 But SME creates an appropriate reference frame by mapping the railcar to itself, constraining the rear wheel to correspond to the front wheel.

 Once the reference frame is set up, differential qualitative analysis proceeds by chaining backward from the goal quantity through the causal model.
 Conceptual quantities that are not causally constrained by other parameters and are not known to be different are assumed to be the same, i.e., a value of UnchangedDQ.
 DQ values for visual quantities are measured from the sketch.
+For example, in Figure 2, the annotations defining the base widths, combined with measurements on the sketch, indicate that the width of the base decreases from the left ladder to the right ladder, which in turn implies that the stability of the ladder decreases from the left situation to the right situation.

-Experiment
+6 An Experiment